mrakgr/Tutorials/theano_install.md

 - If you have multiple MingW or Python distributions, the first one in path will get used.
 To find out if you have multiple Pythons for example, type `where python` in the command line.
 Then if changing the select priority is needed, just move the entry upwards in the environment using the Rapid Environment Editor.

 - An alternative way of installing and some good discussion can be found on this [Reddit thread](https://www.reddit.com/r/MachineLearning/comments/4jajq2/theano_windows_installation_guide/) in the ML sub.
 Getting Theano with WinPython and installing Cuda related stuff manually might be a decent alterantive to Anaconda, but the best option is to figure it out yourself.
-Getting Linux stuff to run on Windows will always run into headaches.
+Getting Linux stuff to run on Windows will always run into headaches otherwise.

 - It might be worth a try instead of modifying the `THEANO_FLAGS` environment variable, to create the `.theanorc` variable in the users directory as per instructions in the thread above.